My favorite sour cream potato salad with bacon and dill and without mayo.

 - fine sea salt and ground black pepper, to taste

 - Scrub the potatoes and place them in a pan or pot large enough to hold them all comfortably.
 Cover with cold water and add salt generously.
 Bring to a boil, lower the heat and simmer the potatoes, uncovered, until tender.
 Depending on their size, this might take between 10 and 20 minutes.
 Start checking after 5-7 minutes already if the potatoes are very small.

 - Check by pushing a fork, small knife, or skewer through their center.
 The utensil used should slide easily all the way to the center of the potato.

 - Drain in a colander, rinse with cold water and leave for 5-10 minutes or until cool enough to handle.
 Peel and slice.
 Place the slices in a large bowl.

 - Cook the bacon strips in a large pan on low heat.
 When it starts to curl, use the tongs to turn each slice to cook on the other side.
 Let it brown evenly on both sides, it will not take long.
 Transfer the slices to a large plate lined with kitchen paper, which will absorb the excess fat.
 When cool enough to handle tear or cut the bacon into small pieces.
 Set aside.

 - Cut the scallions/green onions into thin rings.
 Add them to the potatoes.

 Sour cream dressing:

-- Place the sour cream and the heavy or single cream to a small bowl.
+- Place the sour cream and the heavy or single cream in a small bowl.
 Stir well.
-Add the vinegar, mustard, sugar and salt and pepper to taste.
+Add the vinegar, mustard, sugar, and salt, and pepper to taste.
 I added about 1 ½ teaspoon fine sea salt, but start with less and add more to taste, not all salt types are equal.
 Fold in the chopped dill as well.

 - Pour the dressing over the potatoes in the bowl, add the bacon and stir well but carefully.

 - You can serve the salad immediately or place it in the fridge (covered) for later.
 Bring to room temperature before serving.